datalab-dev/ucd_library_libguide_chatbot/libbot_demo/libbotR/README.md

 ### Loading the package:

->Once the package has been installed, it can be loaded into any R session or script using the following:
+>Once the package has been installed, it can be loaded into any R session in the console or a script using the following:

 ``` r
 library(libbotR)